-unworthy of particular notice, saying that the most universal, and frequently the most certain, means of judging of the distance of objects is by the angle formed by the optic axes, for our two eyes, he observes, are like two different stations, by the assistance of which distances are taken, as in a trigonometrical survey.
+Near-sightedness is, doubtless, in many cases, produced by the original conformayet the ingenious Dr. Porterfield has thought it not unworthy of particular notice, saying that the most universal, and frequently the most certain, means of judging of the distance of objects, is by the angle formed by the optic axis; for our two eyes, he observes, are like two different stations, by the assistance of which distances are taken, as in a trigonometrical survey.